nesdown/AlgEs/README.md

 - Linux distributives: Ubuntu, Debian, Elementary OS etc.

 #Instructions
-You can find the tutorial in "tutorials" folder.
+You can find the tutorial in "Tutorials" folder.

+#Install Plugin
+You can use special plugin for SublimeText which highlights ColgEs code.
+Just copy files from Plugin folder into SublimeText directory on your computer.